Harness Your Hopes: Belated success

 The song, having previously never been on the band's top five songs on Spotify, suddenly became Pavement's most streamed song on Spotify in 2017.
 While the exact causes of the song's popularity are unknown, Stereogum suggested it was due to a change in Spotify's streaming algorithm.
 It also became viral on TikTok, in 2020 and 2024, with people dancing to the song.
 On May 20, 2024, it was certified Gold by the Recording Industry Association of America (RIAA), becoming Pavement's first certified release.
 By the time of being certified Gold, the song had 148 million streams on Spotify.
 By contrast, "Cut Your Hair," the band's second-most popular song on Spotify, had 42 million streams.

 Stephen Malkmus became aware of the success of "Harness Your Hopes" in 2020, when he heard the song playing around a bakery near his home in Portland, Oregon, and was informed by his kids that they knew the song.
 Scott Kannberg cited the late success of "Harness Your Hopes" as "breath[ing] new life" into Pavement following their breakup, and Malkmus regretted his decision to leave it off the final album.

 In April 2025, the track was certified Silver in the UK for 200,000 sales equivalent streams.

 Music video

-A music video for the song, directed by Alex Ross Perry and starring Yellowjackets actor Sophie Thatcher was released on March 10, 2022, to promote the upcoming re-release of the Spit on a Stranger EP.
+A music video for the song, directed by Alex Ross Perry and starring Yellowjackets actress Sophie Thatcher was released on March 10, 2022, to promote the upcoming re-release of the Spit on a Stranger EP.
 The video, directly inspired by the 1992 Peter Hyams film Stay Tuned, pays homage to Pavement's old music videos with Thatcher moving through projections of the band's videos.
 Perry directly received access to the band's music videos from Matador, and used/edited various shots to allow Thatcher to be a part of the videos; however, this was difficult due to varying footage quality, and as the scenery and lighting had to be painstakingly replicated to pull off the idea.